 informed us.
 It is your responsibility to inform the Financial Aid

 Office about any private scholarships/awards you will receive.

 Satisfactory Academic Progress and Enrollment

 If a student is enrolled in courses that do not count toward his degree, they cannot be used to determine enrollment status unless they are eligible remedial courses.
 This means you cannot recieve aid for classes that do not count toward your degree or certificate.
+At the time you complete your degree requirements you become ineligible for aid, whether you choose to graduate or not.
 Also, federal student aid can be awarded only for learning that results from instruction provided or overseen by the school.
 It cannot be awarded for any portion of a program based on study or life experience prior to enrollment in the program, or based on tests of learning that are not associated with educational activities overseen by the school.